BACKYARD COMPOST BINS AVAILABLE

 - GREENS ARE: vegetables, fruits, grains, coffee grounds with filter, tea bags, nut shells, green plant cuttings, annual weeds (no seeds), hedge trimmings, grass clippings (best to leave mowed grass in place on your lawn).
 Also natural fibers such as cotton pads/swabs, cat, dog & even human hair, worn natural cotton, wool, & leather cloths (cut into small pieces – no polyester).

-- BROWNS ARE:eggshells, wood chips, branches (modest size), leaves (small amount in bin - most mowed into lawn), and pine needles.
+- BROWNS ARE: eggshells, wood chips, branches (modest size), leaves, and pine needles.

 - FOCUS ON COMPOSTING THESE BROWNS: soiled paper products such as paper towels, napkins, tissue paper, compostable paper plates & cups (no coatings) and pizza or other soiled food boxes (tear into smaller pieces).
 Leaves can be added if you don't have much paper.